 This takes place when a police officer has wrongfully denied a victim their Fourteenth Amendment.
 This defines national citizenship and forbids the restrictions of basic rights.
 In order to prove an officer had a malicious prosecution, you must prove several different elements.
 You must first prove that the defendant police officer commenced a criminal proceeding.
 You must then prove than proceeding ended in the victim’s favor meaning no conviction.
 You have to prove that there was no probable cause and that the proceeding was brought with malice toward the victim.

 This is a situation where the police officer has violated the fourth amendment.
-This is the right for people to be secure against any unreasonable search and seizures.
-In this case, a police officer must have a probable cause for searching you.
+This is the right for people to be secure against any unreasonable searches and seizures.
+In this case, a police officer must have a probable cause for searching for you.
 As the victim, you must prove that the officer lacked probable cause in order to claim police misconduct.
 An example of this would be if they were looking for a suspect who has a 6’2” and you were only 5” not matching the description.